 Revocation Votes: The People’s Check on the New Government

-Revocation Votes (described in full in Article 3 of the new constitution) are the primary mechanism by which citizens can remove or punish any public official who abuses their authority.
-They activate at the first election held under the new constitution.
+Revocation Votes (described in full in Article 3 of the new constitution) are the main tool citizens have to remove or punish any public official who abuses their authority.
+They take effect starting with the first election held under the new constitution.

 How they work in brief:

-This means that beginning with the first election held under the new constitution, every official — including those who participated in the transition — operates under the direct, permanent, and legally binding oversight of the public.
-No official is exempt, and no future government can remove this mechanism without itself being subject to it.
+This means that starting with the first election under the new constitution, every official — including those who were part of the transition — operates under the direct, permanent, and legally binding oversight of the public.
+No official is exempt, and no future government can take this system away without itself being subject to it.

 What Citizens Can Do If Something Seems Wrong